 - 1 cup of bananas - about 2 large bananas

-- 3 tbsp butter - melted
+- 3 tablespoons butter - melted

-- 1/4 tsp of cinnamon
+- ¼ tsp of cinnamon

 - 1 cup of all purpose flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 2 tbsp of brown sugar
+- 2 tablespoons of brown sugar

-- dash of sea salt
+- Dash of sea salt

 - 2 egg yolks

-- 1/2 cup of non fat milk
+- ½ cup of non fat milk

-- 1/2 cup of International Delight® Pumpkin Pie Spice Coffee Creamer
+- ½ cup of International Delight® Pumpkin Pie Spice Coffee Creamer

-- 1/2 tsp of pure vanilla extract
+- ½ teaspoon of pure vanilla extract

-to serve:
+To serve:

-- sliced bananas, maple syrup and nutmeg.
+- Sliced bananas, maple syrup and nutmeg.

 Instructions